UNC Adams School of Dentistry

-The UNC Claude A. Adams Jr. and Grace Phillips Adams School of Dentistry is the school of dentistry of the University of North Carolina.
-It is located in Chapel Hill, North Carolina, United States.
+The UNC Adams School of Dentistry (formally UNC Claude A. Adams Jr. and Grace Phillips Adams School of Dentistry) is the school of dentistry of the University of North Carolina at Chapel Hill, a public university in Chapel Hill, North Carolina.

 It is currently ranked second among all dental schools in the U.S. and is consistently ranked among the best in the world according to two independent rankings.
 Founded in 1950 as the UNC School of Dentistry, it was the only dental school in North Carolina until 2011, when East Carolina University School of Dental Medicine became the second.
+High Point University's Workman School of Dental Medicine became the third in 2024.

 In 2019, the school received its largest single donation of $27.68 million, resulting in a name change to honor Dr. Claude A. Adams Jr. and Grace Phillips Adams.
 Dr. Adams was a North Carolina dentist that practiced in Durham until his death in 2018.

 History

-Established in 1950, The University of North Carolina at Chapel Hill Adams School of Dentistry was the first dental school in North Carolina, and was the state's only dental school for 61 years.
+Established in 1950, the UNC School of Dentistry was the first dental school in North Carolina, and was the state's only dental school for 61 years.
 The North Carolina General Assembly of 1949 made creation of the Adams School of Dentistry possible.
 The first class of 40 students was admitted in fall 1950, although the dental building was not occupied until September 1952, and classes were held in two Quonset huts.

 Since that time, the school has grown to include four buildings (not including two that were demolished): First Dental; Brauer Hall; Tarrson Hall, which includes clinical teaching facilities; and Koury Oral Health Sciences, which houses the majority of the school's research laboratories, classrooms, a lecture hall that seats 220, and a 105-person simulation lab.
 With the $120 million expansion and addition of the Koury Oral Health Sciences building in 2012, the Adams School of Dentistry is now nearly 500,000 square feet, making it the largest dental complex in the United States.

-It is located within a campus that includes the schools of medicine, nursing, pharmacy and public health, and contributes to the spirit of collaboration among the health sciences at Carolina.
+On campus, the dental buildings are located near the schools of medicine, nursing, pharmacy, and public health, contributing to the spirit of collaboration among the health sciences at Carolina.